PGI Management

-PGI Management (Pas Grau Internacional Management) is an Andorra-based, international ski operation management company.
-PGI Management is the international branch of SAETDE/Grandvalira.
+Pas Grau Internacional, formerly PGI Management is an Andorra-based, international ski operation management company.
+Pas Grau Internacional is the international branch of SAETDE/Grandvalira.

 History

-PGI Management began on 1 December 1957, with the official opening of the first ski lift in Pas de la Casa, in Andorra, near the border with France.
+Pas Grau International (also known as PGI Management) began on 1 December 1957, with the official opening of the first ski lift in Pas de la Casa, in Andorra, near the border with France.
 The previous summer, PGI's founder Francesc Viladomat had begun to work on establishing the company Teleesquís Viladomat.

 From 1957 to 1967, the ski resort growth created by Mr. Viladomat was incorporating state-of-the art facilities in Pas de la Casa.
 On 22 November 1967, SAETDE (Societat Anònima d’Equipament Turístic-Esportiu de la Parròquia d’Emcamp) was incorporated and began to run two ski lifts, Escola and Font Negre.
 On August 14, Francesc Viladomat and the Comú of Encamp signed an agreement to merge the two firms.

 From 1967 to 2004, Pas de la Casa's Grau Roig developed more new facilities, including detachable 6-seat chair lifts, Funicamp (a 6.137 metre cable car), restaurants, FIS Stadium etc., converting the ski resort into one of the biggest in the Pyrenees.